kasungayan/LSTMMSNet/README.md

 Three files need to be created for every model, one per training, validation and testing.
 For R scripts (under src/LSTM-Preprocessing-Scripts), make sure to set the working directory to the project root folder.
 As an example, *solar_train.txt* file is hardcoded in the scripts.
 The current source code supports for comma seperated data input, however this can be easily adjustable for other delimiters.

 We assume *solar_train.txt* contain hourly energy consumption observations of multiple households.
 Each time series consists of 2 years of hourly data, and may present three types of seasonalities; *daily*, *weekly*, and *yearly*.
-As explained earlier, **SE** and **DS** is used to denote the two different paradigms.  **Baseline** denotes the varaint that does not use any paradigm when training the LSTM-MSNet
+As explained earlier, **SE** and **DS** folders denote the two different paradigms.
+Whereas, **Baseline** folder denotes a varaint that does not use any paradigm when training the LSTM-MSNet.

+### Generating TFrecords ###
+When training the LSTM-MSNet, we use the tfrecords function provided by the Tensorflow API for a faster execution of our models.
+The preprocessing scripts used to generate the tfrecords can be found in the `src/LSTM-Models/preprocess_scripts` directory.